Concentration of discrepancy-based approximate Bayesian computation via Rademacher complexity: Asymptotic properties of discrepancy-based abc posterior distributions

-Theorem~\ref{conv} clarifies that, even when relaxing the convergence assumptions behind current theory, the newly--introduced Rademacher complexity framework still allows to obtain guarantees on the acceptance probabilities, existence and limiting support of the \textsc{abc}~posterior.
-Such a relaxation crucially highlights the key role of the richness of $\mathfrak{F}$ in driving the asymptotic behavior of \smash{$\pi_n^{(\varepsilon)}$}.
-As previously discussed, the higher is \smash{$ \mathfrak{R}_n(\mathfrak{F})$} the lower are the guarantees that $\mathcal{D}_\mathfrak{F}(\hat{\mu}_{z_{1:n}},\hat{\mu}_{y_{1:n}})$ is close enough to $\mathcal{D}_{\mathfrak{F}}(\mu_\theta,\mu^*)$ in the large data limit.~In~fact, recalling~Section~\ref{sec_abc}, when \smash{$ \mathfrak{R}_n(\mathfrak{F})$} does not vanish with $n$ there are no guarantees that the convergence of $\mathcal{D}_\mathfrak{F} (\hat{\mu}_{z_{1:n}},\hat{\mu}_{y_{1:n}})$ to $\mathcal{D}_\mathfrak{F} (\mu_\theta, \mu^*)$ assumed in the current literature is verified.
-Nonetheless, the inequalities in Lemma \ref{lemma_rademacher} still yield informative results which correctly translate these arguments into~an inflation of the superset that contains the support of the limiting \textsc{abc}~posterior, and in a more conservative choice for the threshold $\varepsilon$ to ensure that \smash{$\pi_n^{(\varepsilon)}$} is well--defined for large~$n$.~Notice that in Theorem~\ref{conv} the dependence on the dimensions $d$ and $p$ is embedded within $\mathcal{D}_{\mathfrak{F}}(\mu_\theta,\mu^* )$; see Equation (6) in the Appendix of \citet{cherief2022finite} for an example making such a dependence more explicit.
+Theorem~\ref{conv} clarifies that, even when relaxing the assumptions behind current theory, the Rademacher complexity framework still allows to obtain guarantees on the acceptance probabilities, existence and limiting support of the \textsc{abc} posterior.
+Such a relaxation highlights the key role of the richness of $\mathfrak{F}$ in driving these properties.
+As previously discussed, the higher is {$ \mathfrak{R}_n(\mathfrak{F})$} the lower are the guarantees that $\mathcal{D}_\mathfrak{F}(\hat{\mu}_{z_{1:n}},\hat{\mu}_{y_{1:n}})$ is close enough to $\mathcal{D}_{\mathfrak{F}}(\mu_\theta,\mu^*)$ in the large data limit.
+In fact, recalling Section~\ref{sec_abc}, when {$ \mathfrak{R}_n(\mathfrak{F})$} does not vanish with $n$ there are no guarantees that the convergence of $\mathcal{D}_\mathfrak{F} (\hat{\mu}_{z_{1:n}},\hat{\mu}_{y_{1:n}})$ to $\mathcal{D}_\mathfrak{F} (\mu_\theta, \mu^*)$ assumed in the literature is verified.
+Nonetheless, the inequalities in Lemma \ref{lemma_rademacher} still yield informative results that translate these arguments into an inflation of the superset containing the support of the limiting \textsc{abc} posterior, and in a more conservative choice for the threshold $\varepsilon$ to ensure that such a posterior is well-defined for large $n$.
+Notice that in Theorem~\ref{conv} the dependence on the dimension of the parameter and data space is embedded within $\mathcal{D}_{\mathfrak{F}}(\mu_\theta,\mu^* )$; see Equation (6) in the Appendix of \citet{cherief2022finite} for an example making this dependence explicit.